- Brand name

 - porphyria (a rare blood pigment disorder).

-- You or your child takes other medication such as antipsychotic/neuroleptic medication and certain antidepressants that can cause movement disorders (extrapyramidal reactions).
+- You or your child take other medication such as antipsychotic/neuroleptic medication and certain antidepressants that can cause movement disorders (extrapyramidal reactions).

 - Your child is younger than 15 years of age.
 You or your child are hypersensitive to, or have had an allergic reaction to, metoclopramide or any of the ingredients listed at the end of this leaflet.